 Pro: The money is fixed

-With a 529 plan, your tuition money is locked in as soon as you deposit it in the bank and cannot be used for anything except higher education.
+With a 529 plan, your tuition money is locked in as soon as you deposit it in the bank.
+It cannot be used for anything except higher education.
 While this may seem like a drawback on the surface, others see it as a safeguard that will keep people from being tempted to spend money they’ve put away.
-This money creates itself a shield against wasteful spending and you will not be able to take it out to pay for anything less important.
+This money creates a shield against wasteful spending.
+You will not be able to take it out to pay for anything less important.

 Often, 529 plans are compared to mutual funds because of their similar structures.
 According to data collected over the past few years, though, 529 plans actually can bring higher fee rates than mutual funds, but only by around one-fifth of a percent.
-Still, this money does add up, and this particular payment process can sometimes be a deal-breaker for families on the fence.
+Still, this money does add up.
+This particular payment process can sometimes be a deal-breaker for families on the fence.

 Pro: Low starting amounts